mayainsitu/S2DataProcessing/README.md

 From your new configuration, make a note of the "ID" - this will be required in the Jupyter Notebook  for the data requests from Sentinel Hub.

 ## Initial setup
 Run bash script '' (I still need to create it).
-The script will do the following:
+The script will automatically do the following:
 1. Install Anaconda if not already on your system
 2. Create a new conda environment
 3. Install correct package versions into the conda environment